-For military grade night vision capabilities, the Superior Tactical PVS-7 is a prime choice.
+For military-grade night vision capabilities, the Superior Tactical PVS-7 is a prime choice.
 It’s lightweight and waterproof and works well under extreme weather conditions.
-It doesn’t come with headgear, but can attach to it.
-It sports about a 50-hour battery life, and has a low battery indicator when it comes time to charge.
+It doesn’t come with headgear but can attach to it.
+It sports about 50-hour battery life and has a low battery indicator when it comes time to charge.
 If it’s good enough for the military, it’ll more than likely fulfill your needs.

 2. AGM PVS-7 3NL1 Gen 3+ Level 3 Autogated Night Vision Goggle

 Modeled on the NV system used by our US Armed Forces, these all-weather resistant, crystal clear night vision goggles brighten up darkened spots with no problem.
 Lightness control is adjusted automatically, so the ability to use in various conditions of brightness is more than possible.
 The overall lightweight construction makes it easy to use and clip on your favorite helmet all while being able to handle the most extreme of situations.

 3. ATN Nightvision PS15-3P

 Providing a clear night vision image and a wide field of view, the binocular style Nightvision PS15-3P are worth the splurge.
 When you’re out scoping the scene at night, you’re backed up by a lengthy 60 hours of battery life.
 And the built-in illuminator helps you see images clearly at close range.
 They are an expensive headset, but worth it for the extra performance.